rutujasoundale/rutujasoundale/README.md

- Hi, I’m Rutuja Soundale a third year engineering student I’m interested in development using java and springboot I’m currently learning  core java with DSA and familiar with Springboot I’m looking to collaborate on java full stack projetcs How to reach me ...rutujasoundale693@gmail.com
+ Hi, I’m Rutuja Soundale a third year engineering student I’m currently learning  core java with DSA and familiar with Machine learning , Python , Springboot,Flask and react(basic-intermediate)
+ I am looking to collaborate and contribute to interesting ML and full stack projects.
+ How to reach me ...rutujasoundale693@gmail.com
  Pronouns: she/her